 How successful is endovenous laser ablation?

 All data indicate that endovenous laser ablation is a safe and effective procedure.
 The FDA has approved it for the treatment of varicose veins.
-Endovenous laser ablation is minimally invasive and enjoys a 98% success rate with a recurrence rate of 7% after two years.
+Endovenous laser ablation is minimally invasive and enjoys a 98 percent success rate with a recurrence rate of seven percent after two years.